ddemcak/UsbFlashDiskConfigurator/README.md

 * **execute** - Runs *.bat* file.
 Requires 1 parameter - *filename* of the executable.
 * **move** - Moves file or directory.
 Requires 2 parameters - *MoveFromLocation* and *MoveTolocation*.
 * **eject** - Ejects USB Flash Drive.
 No paramters required.
+* **userinput** - User can input string during runtime and user it in different step.
+This step must be defined before the step that uses the data.
+Currently only *replatetext* step supports it.

 ## Example of config.xml